Rethinking Code Complexity Through the Lens of Large Language Models: Experiments

-As shown in Table~\ref{tab:impact-results}, lowering \ourmetric consistently leads to statistically significant relative performance improvements across all evaluated tasks, while preserving program semantics and explicitly constraining cyclomatic complexity.
-Specifically, program repair, code translation, and execution reasoning exhibit relative increases of $20.9\%$ (from $13.4\%$ to $16.2\%$), $10.2\%$ (from $42.2\%$ to $46.5\%$), and $0.51\%$ (from $97.8\%$ to $98.3\%$), respectively.
-The program repair task, with the lowest original score and highest \ourmetric, yields the largest performance improvement after rewriting, indicating more complex code provides greater performance gain headroom.
-In contrast, the execution reasoning dataset contains relatively short samples with already high baseline performance, which naturally limits the achievable gains.
+As shown in Table~\ref{tab:impact-results}, reducing \ourmetric consistently yields statistically significant performance improvements across all evaluated tasks.
+Specifically, program repair, code translation, and execution reasoning achieve relative improvements of $20.9\%$ (from $13.4\%$ to $16.2\%$), $10.2\%$ (from $42.2\%$ to $46.5\%$), and $0.96\%$ (from $94.1\%$ to $95.0\%$), respectively.
+Notably, the program repair benchmark exhibits the largest improvement after rewriting.
+This task also has the highest original \ourmetric values and the lowest baseline performance, suggesting that semantically complex code imposes substantially greater reasoning difficulty on language models and therefore offers larger room for improvement when complexity is reduced.
+In contrast, the execution reasoning benchmark consists primarily of relatively short programs with already near-saturated baseline accuracy, naturally limiting the achievable gains from complexity reduction.